J2Macwilliams/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model (DOM) is a tree-like structure that acts as a bridge between content and the browser.

 2. What is an event?

+An “event” is a thing that happens to HTML elements.
+It can occur as a result of the browser or the user.
+Every interaction a user has with a webpage is an event.

 3. What is an event listener?

+Event-listeners are specific functions that run when a user engages an event.

 4. Why would we convert a NodeList into an Array?

+We would create an Array from a NodeList because of all the inherited methods we gained from JavaScript ES6 (Array.forEach(), Array.map(), . . .).

 5. What is a component?

+A component is reusable custom element.
+They are D.R.Y. , Can Stand Alone, and usually consist of HTML, JS, and/or CSS.

 ### Git Set up